dapr/quickstarts/hello-kubernetes/README.md

     time.sleep(1)
 ```

-Let's deploy the python app to your Kubernetes cluster:
+Deploy the Python app to your Kubernetes cluster:
 ```
 kubectl apply -f ./deploy/python.yaml
 ```

-Now let's just wait for the pod to be in ```Running``` state:
+Now wait for the pod to be in ```Running``` state:

 ```
 kubectl get pods --selector=app=python -w
 ```

-## Step 6 - Observe Messages
+## Step 6 - Observe messages

-Now that we have our Node.js and python applications deployed, let's watch messages come through.
+Now that the Node.js and Python applications are deployed, watch messages come through:

-Get the logs of our Node.js app:
+Get the logs of the Node.js app:

 ```
 kubectl logs --selector=app=node -c node